 A TV ad for the 1986 Chevy Astro minivan, which compared the van's profile to that of the Space Shuttle, was pulled after the Challenger disaster.

 20th Century Fox pulled ads for the Ben Stiller-Vince Vaughn comedy Neighborhood Watch in Florida soon after the controversial Trayvon Martin incident.
 The film itself was later retitled The Watch.

 Sarah Ferguson, Duchess of York, did a Weight Watchers commercial in which she said she got most of her exercise running from the paparazzi.
 It was released the same week as Princess Di's death and was immediately pulled.

 Throughout the 1960's and 1970's, a popular weight-loss-by-meal-replacement programme in Great Britain was frequently advertised on the TV as AYDS Helps You lose A Lot Of Weight - Fast!
-Following a certain new disease which came to the public eye in the 1980's, however, AYDS, its advertising, and the product itself, vanished completely as if it had never been.
+Following a certain new disease which came to the public eye in the 1980's, however, AYDS, its advertising and the product itself vanished completely.

 Anime and Manga